Camp Swift, Texas: History

 During World War II, German prisoners of war began arriving and at peak numbered 10,000.
 At the same time, the camp held 90,000 GIs, making it "one of the largest army training and transshipment camps in Texas" according to Krammer.

 In December 1942, Sgt Walter Springs was gunned down by a White military police officer following a dispute as Springs was reporting to Camp Swift.
 Springs was shot in the back, but the case remains largely unsolved to this day.
 A memorial scholarship in his honor has been active at his alma mater, Regis University, for most of the period since 1952 and has the backing of former NBA All Star Chauncey Billups.

 The 10th Mountain Division trained at Camp Swift in 1944.
 The 2nd Infantry Division trained there mid 1945 to early 1946.
 The camp also trained nurses under battlefield conditions.
 The camp trained some 300,000 soldiers before the war ended.

-Camp Swift is currently owned by the United States Government but is managed by the Texas Military Forces headquartered on Camp Mabry in Austin and acts as a training center for the National and State Guard, active armed forces, law enforcement, high school ROTC and the Civil Air Patrol.
-The camp is also the primary emergency staging area for Central Texas.

-Civil Air Patrol
+After World War II, most of the land was returned to its former owners.
+The U.S. government retained 11,700 acres as a military reservation as well as a smaller parcel for FCI Bastrop.

 The Texas Wing of the Civil Air Patrol, the Auxiliary of the Air Force has held its encampment, a one-week high intensity simulated military training program for Cadet (leaders in training) members in Camp Swift since 2011.

+Current Operations

+The United States Army Corps of Engineers, currently owns Camp Swift, but it is managed by the Texas Military Forces headquartered on Camp Mabry in Austin.
+It serves as a training center for the National and State Guard, active armed forces, law enforcement, JROTC, and the Civil Air Patrol Texas Wing.
+The camp is the primary emergency staging area for Central Texas., and the primary site for pre-mobilization training for the Texas Army National Guard.

+Beginning in 2007, Camp Swift became home to the 136th Combat Arms Training Regiment and Texas National Guard Training Center of Excellence.
+The 136th Regiment conducts military occupational specialty qualification courses, Noncommissioned Officer Education System courses, Officer Candidate School, Warrant Officer Candidate School, and other specialty courses.

+Camp Swift has educational facilities and classrooms, a gas chamber, an airborne drop zone, rifle and pistol ranges, helicopter landing sites and a land navigation course.